ActiveNick/AzureChatrforWindows/README.md

             });
         }

 Make sure to insert your notification hub name and full access connection string in the placeholders above when calling createNotificationHubService.
+You only need to do this ONCE in Azure since the same INSERT script is used as the common backend for Windows, iOS and Android.